-I’ve listed some exercises you can do at home to help you strengthen the muscles you need in order to do a perfect handstand.
+We’ve listed some exercises you can do at home to help you strengthen the muscles you need in order to do a perfect handstand.

-- Planks: You can do plank exercises to help strengthen the core muscles you need to do a handstand.
+- Planks (1:53-2:11 in the video): You can do plank exercises to help strengthen the core muscles you need to do a handstand.
 You can do a plank exercise from either your wrists or your elbows.
 When you are in the plank position you want to be squeezing your legs, butt and core.
 Your shoulders should be over your elbows, and your body should be in a straight line from your head to your feet.
 As you are squeezing all your muscles and maintaining a straight-body positions, make sure to breathe!
 Planks are great for working multiple muscle groups, but especially your core.

-- Push-Ups: Push-ups will help you develop the arm strength you need to do hold a handstand.
+- Push-Ups: Push-ups will help you develop the arm strength you need to hold a handstand.
 Get into a straight-body plank position with your shoulders over your wrists.
 While squeezing your core and butt, bend your arms.
 You want to focus on your body position and only go as far down as you can while still maintaining control of your movement.
 Raise your body again by straightening your arms to complete the repetition.

 - Pull-Ups: Pull-ups help to strengthen your upper-body, your arms and shoulders.
 You can do both pull-ups and chin-ups with a pull-up bar for arm strength.
-For pull-ups you hold the bar with your fingers facing away from your body, and pull your chin over the bar.
-For chin-ups you hold the bar with your fingers facing towards your body.
+For pull-ups, you hold the bar with your fingers facing away from your body, and pull your chin over the bar.
+For chin-ups, you hold the bar with your fingers facing towards your body.

 This is a great video with skill progressions for learning handstands.